 But first, we had to make it here, which is no small task and explains why we have never been here before - It is VERY far away for New York!
 We flew through LA (that’s 6 hours) and originally had a 2 1/2 layover there before the flight to Honolulu, another 6 hours….
-We were very grateful from the long layover as the first flight was delayed by over one hour because AA could not locate the pilot!!!!!
+We were very grateful for the long layover as the first flight was delayed by over one hour because AA could not locate the pilot!!!!!
 Seriously!
 Anyway, after a beautiful sunrise ride to the airport, sitting on the flight doing nothing for an hour, we at last took off, and did not even have to rush to make the connection.
-We arrived at the hotel around 7pm, which is 1am NY time - having left home at 6am…….
-We were too tired to think or go out for a bite to eat, and passed out by 8pm.
+We arrived at the hotel around 7 pm, which is 1 am NY time - having left home at 6 am…….
+We were too tired to think or go out for a bite to eat, and passed out by 8 pm.

 The water and air temperature couldn’t be nicer, and I spent most of the day just sitting and reading, and recovering from the jet lag.
 And bobbing in the waves while admiring the view of Diamond Head mountain (which I get to climb on Wednesday).